 If you are a rural journalist interested in applying for a fellowship to a full, six-day IRE CAR boot camp, click here to download an application and details.

-Nominations sought for Gish Award for courage, integrity, tenacity in rural journalism by Aug.
-1
+Kentuckians win Gish Award for courage, integrity, tenacity in rural journalism, Smith Award for public service

 The award is named for Tom and Pat Gish, who published The Mountain Eagle in Whitesburg, Ky., for more than 51 years.
-Tom died in 2008; Pat remains publisher, and their son Ben is editor.
+Tom died in 2008; Pat died in 2014, and their son Ben is editor.
 The Gishes have withstood advertiser boycotts, business competition, declining population, personal attacks, and even the burning of their office to give their readers the kind of journalism often lacking in rural areas.

 Dr. You You, a sociologist and lecturer in the Department of Journalism at Shanghai University, spent the 2012-13 academic year with the Institute to build on the research she has done in China on the role of mass media in rural areas.